Sorour-j/FootballScoreboardLibrary/README.md

 - A team can only play one match at a time—they can’t be in two matches simultaneously.

+- A team can not be played against itself.

 - The summary of the ongoing matches will show the total score in order, with the most recent match appearing first if two matches have the same score.